iTrace-Dev/iTrace-JetBrains/README.md

 2. Select View->Tool Windows->Terminal.
 3. Run `.\gradlew buildPlugin` in the opened terminal.
 4. After running, the built plugin will be in the `build\distributions`.

+# Further Steps
+After gathering your data, you can use our other tools [iTrace-Toolkit](https://github.com/iTrace-Dev/iTrace-Toolkit) and [iTrace-Visualize](https://github.com/iTrace-Dev/iTrace-Visualize) to analyze and process the tracking sessions.